Esbern/semanticGIS/content/Geospatial Practice/Analytical Patterns/Networked Systems & Flow/use cases/Transport Network Analysis/Municipality based analysis of public transport coverage (A use case).md

 This use case is set up to demonstrate how to use [[OpenTripPlanner]] to analyse how well the addresses within a municipality are connected to different services.
 The steps covered are:
-- Downloading all [[Geospatial Data Framework/Datasets Collection/Dataset Categories/Addresses]] for a Danish municipality
+- Downloading all [[Geospatial Data Framework/Datasets by Sphere/Socio_Technical/Governance/Addresses|Addresses]] for a Danish municipality
 - Downloading [[OpenStreetMap]] data for Denmark
 - Clipping the [[OpenStreetMap]] data using [[osmium-tool]] to the [[Defining the study area]] of the municipality.
 - Downloading the [[GTFS]] data for Denmark